2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 In the general population, about 12 percent of women in the U.S. will develop breast cancer in their lifetime.
 By contrast, about 72 percent of those with a BRCA1 mutation and about 69 percent of those with a BRCA2 will develop breast cancer by the age of 80.
 In men with BRCA2 mutations, the risk of developing breast cancer increases to 8 percent (compared with 0.1 percent in the general population).

 BCRF investigators are tackling BRCA1/2 mutations from every angle.
 They are devising ways to increase and optimize screening for these mutations and move beyond standard-of-care prophylactic surgery and enhanced surveillance to offer non-surgical preventative treatments, such as vaccines, in BRCA1/2 carriers.
-In carriers who are unfortunately diagnosed with breast cancer, researchers are also working to improve treatment outcomes and reduce their high recurrence risk through trials such as OlympiA and OlympiAD spearheaded by BCRF investigators including Drs.
+In carriers who are unfortunately diagnosed with breast cancer, researchers are also working to improve treatment outcomes and reduce the risk of recurrence through clinical trials that test the efficacy of existing drugs such as OlympiA and OlympiAD spearheaded by BCRF investigators including Drs.
 Judy GarberSusan Domchek, and Andrew Tutt.

 Uncovering BRCA Mutations by Race and Ethnicity